Frogieder/ch32fun-cmake-template/README.md

 # Template project for ch32fun with CMake

-This repository contrains minimum working setup for cnlohn's ch32fun CMake, which is well-suited for use with CLion.
+This repository contains minimum working setup for using cnlohn's ch32fun with CMake, which is well-suited for use with CLion.
-By default, it's configured to work CH32V003, but you can change the chip by modifing the `CMakeLists.txt` and `include/funconfig.h`.
+By default, it's configured to work with CH32V003, but you can change the chip by modifying the `CMakeLists.txt` and `include/funconfig.h`.
-It has been tested on Linux to work with CH32V003 and CH32V003, but it should work with other chips too, sice it was made based on the Makefile from ch32fun.
+It has been tested on Linux to work with CH32V003 and CH32V002, but it should work with other chips too, sice it was made based on the Makefile from ch32fun.

 ## First use
-Start by following the setup in [ch32fun wiki/Installation](https://github.com/cnlohr/ch32fun/wiki/Installation) Clone this repository with
+Start by following the setup in [ch32fun wiki/Installation](https://github.com/cnlohr/ch32fun/wiki/Installation).
+Then clone this repository with
 ```sh
 git clone https://github.com/Frogieder/ch32fun-cmake-template
 cd CH32V003-template